wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## `CONFIRMED` (booking status)

-Indicates that the business owners have confirmed the booking and it appears in the business calendar.
+Indicates that the business owner has confirmed the booking and it appears in the [Wix Bookings Calendar](#calendar).
 Bookings can be confirmed in different ways:
-- **Automatically**: Bookings are automatically confirmed when the service doesn't require manual approval and you use Wix eCommerce checkout.
+- __Automatically__: Bookings are automatically confirmed when the service doesn't require manual approval and you use Wix eCommerce checkout.
   Wix Bookings listens to eCommerce order events and confirms a booking when the corresponding order is approved.
-- **Manually**: If the service requires manual approval or you use a custom checkout, you can call [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking).
+- __Manually__: If the service requires manual approval or you use a custom checkout, you can call [Confirm Or Decline Booking](https://dev.wix.com/docs/rest/business-solutions/bookings/bookings-and-time-slots/bookings-v2/bookings-v2-and-confirmation/confirm-or-decline-booking).

 ## Course

 [Courses](https://support.wix.com/en/article/creating-the-right-booking-service-for-your-business#courses) are multi-session programs that customers must book in full.
 For example, an 8-week programming bootcamp or a 3-day certification training program.
 Business owners set the complete session timeline before offering the course, with courses starting and ending on pre-defined dates.
-Customers must book all course sessions, while they're free to book only a single session or some sessions for classes.
+Customers must book all course sessions, while for classes they're free to book only a single session or some sessions.

 ## Deposit